gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Migration tool creates a snapshot of an existing VM, converts it to the destination format and provisions the machine on the target.
     - Recommend only for those responsible for lifting and shifting VMs.
     - It is recommended this permission is set to None on the Tenant Role to restrict access for Subtenant users.
-  * - Tools: Self Service
-    - None, Read, Full
-    - Determines access to the Tools > Self Service page
-    - The Self Service pages allows administrators to configure easily-deployable catalog items for Service Catalog Persona users
-    - Recommended for those tasked with creating and curating items for the self service catalog -
   * - None - No Permissions
     - None
     - When all permissions are set to None, the following behavior can be expected: This allows only access to the User Setting page displayed, which is accessed by clicking on the user's name in the upper-right corner of the application window.